MatzoMT/cs1302-arcade/README.md

 ## Submission Instructions

 You will be submitting your project via Nike before the final deadline.
-**Both team members are required to submit according to these instructions.*
+**Both team members are required to submit according to these instructions.**

 1. **CRITICAL:** Make sure that all tracked files are staged and committed with a good log message and that the `master` branch is checked out.
 Take special care to ensure that your fully-committed `master` branch reflects the project you wish to submit.
-Using `git status` should not indicate any untracked files.
+Compare your log to the log on GitHub.
+If you do not have the most recent version of your team's project, then you may need to do a `git pull`.
+Finally, Using `git status` should not indicate any untracked files.

 1. Change into the parent directory of your local copy of the repository and submit it using the `submit` command: